eatthatpie/dizzy-store/README.md

 ## Core concepts

-In dizzy-store there is no single.
-Instead every group of state-dispatchers is divided into modules.
+In dizzy-store there is no single state management object.
+Instead every group of state/dispatchers is divided into modules.

 You cannot create a module directly.
 Instead register module via store's `registerModule` method: